floragunncom/search-guard-docs/_content/_docs_quickstart/firststeps_adding_users.md

     - hr_department
 ```

-**Note:** If you want that a user is able to log into Dashboards/Kibana, you have to assign them the special role `SGS_KIBANA_USER`.
+**Note:** If you want that a user is able to log into Kibana, you have to assign them the special role `SGS_KIBANA_USER`.
 This can look like this:

 ```
 jdoe: